 The reason I’m thinking about this issue is because of an article I saw shared on Facebook: I Am Your Coach, Not Your Mother.

-Just a few years ago, I probably could’ve written an article exactly like this.
+Truth be told, not long ago, I probably would’ve written an article exactly like this.

 Now, I have a different perspective.
 Why?